garyfredgiger/SpaceInvadersClone/README.md

 </ul>
 </ul>

 NOTE: I included the eclipse project files (.project and .classpath) in this project so you can simply import this project without having to create a new project from your cloned copy of the code.
-Some suggest it is not a good idea to include project specific files, but i thought I would be a rebel and do it anyway.
+Some suggest it is not a good idea to include project specific files, but I thought I would be a rebel and do it anyway.

 This game was developed using Eclipse Kepler Release (Build id: 20130614-0229) with Java 1.6.